ElderByte-/Archimedes.Localisation/README.md

 # Configuration and conventions

-To just use this library in a simple setup, all you have to do is create a _*.properties files_  in the right place.
+To just use this library in a simple setup, all you have to do is create  _*.properties files_  in the right place.
 The rest is automatically handlet for you:

 1. In your project root, create the Folder **/Resources/messages**.
 2. In the messages folder, you can create simple text files with the *.properties extension which contain your translations.